open-source-labs/Svelvet/README.md

 <details><summary>v7.0.0</summary>
 <ul>
     <li>Changed primary API.
-Users now pass Node components directly as children to Svelvet</li>
+Developers now pass Node and other exposed components directly as children to Svelvet</li>
-    <li>Added the ability to specify anchors as inputs, outputs or any.
-This controls connection logic and "directionality" of edge curvature</li>
+    <li>Added the ability to specify Anchors as inputs, outputs or any, enabling connection logic and "directionality" of Edge curvature</li>
-    <li>Added the ability to dynamically attach/reattach edges</li>
+    <li>Added the ability to dynamically attach/reattach Edges</li>
-     <li>All new Anchor component that developers can add anywhere within their own custom nodes.
-Use it to wrap your own custom anchor elements or customize via props</li>
+     <li>All new Anchor component that developers can add anywhere within custom nodes.
+Can be wrapped around custom anchor elements or customized via props</li>
-    <li>All new Edge component for developer customization.</li>
+    <li>All new Edge component for developer customization</li>
     <li>All new Node component for developer customization</li>
         <li>All new Resizer component used when composing custom nodes</li>
+     <li>Improved realiability and DX around Edge click events</li>
     <li>Node connections can be specified at the Node or Anchor level.
-Improve flexibility of input options</li>
+Improved flexibility of input options</li>
     <li>Improved consistency of touch events on mobile devices.
-Added touch support for controls component.</li>
+Added touch support for controls component</li>
     <li>Nodes and Edges no longer require specified IDs.
 Defaults to incrementing value</li>
     <li>Added Controls component with zoom, reset, lock and unhide functionality plus the ability to pass custom control buttons as children</li>
-     <li>Added the ability to specify an arbitrary number of anchors on default nodes</li>
+     <li>Added the ability to specify an arbitrary number of Anchors on default nodes</li>
-      <li>Added stacking logic when interacting with nodes</li>
+      <li>Added z-index stacking logic when interacting with Nodes</li>
-    <li>Improved step path algorithm now connects anchors regardless of their position.
+    <li>Improved step path algorithm, which now connects Anchors regardless of their position.
 Exposed corner radius as prop</li>
-    <li>Added keyboard navigation to graph when focused</li>
+    <li>Added keyboard navigation to canvas when focused</li>
     <li>Added selection box functionality via Shift + Click.
 Color can be controlled via the selectionColor prop on the Svelvet component.</li>
     <li>Added node grouping functionality via Shift + CMD + Click</li>
     <li>Added the ability to pass custom edges at the Graph, Node and Anchor level</li>
     <li>No longer required to pass width/height to Svelvet component.
-Will fill wrapping component by default</li>
+Will fill wrapping container by default</li>
-    <li>Added the abilty to specify graph/node direction as top-down TD or left-right LR.
+    <li>Added the abilty to specify canvas/node direction as top-down TD or left-right LR.
 Controls placement of input/output anchors on default nodes</li>
     <li>All new Minimap component that accepts props for placement, dimensions and styling the background and nodes (defaults to node color) and features dramatically improved tracking/visualization plus the ability to hide nodes</li>
+    <li>All new Theme Toggle component that can toggle between a main and alt theme</li>
-    <li>Enabled two way data binding for some parameters when creating default nodes</li>
+    <li>Enabled two way data binding for some parameters when creating default Nodes</li>
-    <li>Added mapColor and dotColor props to Svelvet component, though we plan on exposing the full Background component for greater customization</li>
+    <li>All new Background component allowing customization of grid size and color</li>
     <li>Exposed custom events on the Node component for on:nodeClicked, on:connection and on:disconnection that developers can listen for when implementing custom nodes</li>
     <li>Added theme prop to Svelvet component.
 Defaults to light.
 Accepts parameters like "dark", "purple", "parchment"</li>
     <li>Removed frontend website code from library repository</li>
     <li>Added E2E tests using Playwright</li>
     <li>Simplified bezier curve logic and added the ability to specify anchor "direction"</li>
     <li>Added ability to parse Mermaid strings into node graphs + edges</li>
-    <li>Added the ability to specify graph direction as TD or LR</li>
-    <li>Added a series of accessible input components (Slider, RadioGroup, TextField) that can be composed in custom nodes and are linked with our data flow system</li>
+    <li>Added a series of accessible input components (Slider, RadioGroup, TextField, ColorWheel) that can be composed in custom nodes and are linked with our data flow system</li>
     <li>Library now features 100% TypeScript coverage and fully exported types</li>
     <li>Removed D3-zoom dependency</li>
     <li>Removed redundant window and event listeners</li>
-    <li>Added dynamic data flow/state management system that tracks anchor connections</li>
+    <li>Added dynamic data flow/state management system that tracks Anchor connections</li>
     <li>Updated home page to include newest collaborators</li>
     <li>Temporarily removed dynamic anchor logic due to library re-write.
 May re-add<li>
     <li>Made progress on restoring graph state from local storage.
 Coming soon!</li>